zoo-apps/gym/.github/CONTRIBUTING.md

 pip install -e ".[dev]"
 ```

-If LLaMA Factory was already installed in the virtual environment, remove it with `pip uninstall llamafactory` before reinstalling it in editable mode with the -e flag.
+If LLaMA Factory was already installed in the virtual environment, remove it with `pip uninstall gym` before reinstalling it in editable mode with the -e flag.

 5. Check code before commit: